 Or sign in with

-Finding the right frame size is a super important part of buying eyewear online.
-But did you know it's also super simple?
-We created a helpful guide to make the process quick and easy.
-Here’s what you need to know when looking for your eyeglasses and sunglasses frame measurements.
+Finding the right frame size is an important part of buying eyewear online.
+Luckily, it's also super simple!
+Below is a helpful guide to understanding glasses measurements and sizes when looking for your next pair of eyeglasses or sunglasses.

-To ensure your frames fit perfectly, first determine which size frames are best for you.
+To ensure your frames fit correctly, you must first determine what frame size is best for you.
 The best place to start is by taking the measurements of a pair that you already wear and feel comfortable in.

-First, search for the three little numbers on the inside of the temple of your glasses.
+You can usually find the measurements on the inside of the temple of your glasses.
 Some may also refer to this section as the "arm" of your glasses.
 The frame measurements normally appear as three numbers separated by dashes — for example, 48-19-140.
-These three numbers are the frame's measurements.
+These three numbers reflect the measurements of different parts of the frames.

-Sometimes a fourth number will be noted on the arms, which is your lens height.
-Keep in mind that all of these measurements are in millimeters.
+Sometimes a fourth number will be noted on the arm, and this is your lens height.
+Keep in mind that all these measurements are in millimeters.

-This is the horizontal width of each lens at its widest point.
-It typically ranges from 40mm to 60mm.
+This is the horizontal width of each lens, measured at its widest point.
+Also called eye size, it typically ranges from 40 mm to 60 mm.

 This is the distance between your two lenses.
 In short, the bridge width is the space where your frames fit against your nose.
-The size of this piece ranges from 14mm to 24mm.
+The bridge size ranges from 14 mm to 24 mm.

-This is the length of the temple from each screw to its temple tip, including the bend that sits on your ear.
-The temple is typically 120mm to 150mm long.
+This is the length of the temple from the hinge to the temple tip, including the bended part that sits on your ear.
+The arm length is typically 120 mm to 150 mm long.

 This is the vertical height of your lenses.
 The measurement for it is taken at the widest point of the lens within the frame.
-The lens height is important when measuring bifocals or progressive lenses.
+Lens height is especially important when measuring bifocal or progressive lenses.

-A frame that is too narrow will make your face look wider, while a frame that is too wide will make your face look narrower.
-This is one of the most important factors in finding a pair of glasses that fits well.
+A too-narrow frame will make your face look wider, while a frame that is too wide will make your face look narrower.
+This is one of the most important factors in finding a pair of glasses that fits your face shape.
 Find a frame that is slightly wider than your face — no more than a finger width between the temple and your face.
-Any wider is a sign your frames are too wide.
+Any wider than this is a sign your frames are too wide.

-Temple length is the measurement in millimeters of the “arms” of the frame.
+Temple length is the measurement in millimeters of each “arm” of the frame.
 This measurement does not vary as much as the others.
-135mm, 140mm, 145mm, and 150mm are the most common options.
-The temple should fit horizontally and evenly along your face and fit comfortably along the outside of your ear.
+The most common options are 135 mm, 140 mm, 145 mm, and 150 mm.
+The temples should fit horizontally and evenly along the sides of your head, and fit comfortably along the outside of your ear.

 Your eyes should be centered within your lenses.
-Eyeglass frames that are too wide will make your eyes appear too close together, while narrow frames will give your eyes a wide-set look.
+Eyeglass frames that are too wide can make your eyes appear too close together, while narrow frames will give your eyes a wide-set look.

-The distance between two lenses equals a frame’s bridge width.
-The bridge should sit comfortably flush against your nose.
-If you have close-set eyes or want a narrow bridge, this number should be lower.
-If you have wide-set eyes or want a wide bridge, this number should be higher.
+The distance between a frame’s lenses is its bridge width.
+The bridge should sit comfortably on your nose.
+If you have close-set eyes or need a narrow bridge, this number should be smaller.
+If you have wide-set eyes or want a wide bridge, this number should be larger.

 The location of your nose can help determine which frame style works best for you.
-If your nose is higher on your face, an eyeglass style where the bridge is even with the frame’s brow line will look best.
-If your nose is situated a bit lower on your face, a frame with a lower bridge and curved brow line will better suit your features.
+If your nose is higher on your face, you may want a frame style where the bridge is even with the brow line.
+If your nose is positioned lower on your face, consider frames with a lower bridge and curved brow line.